sumandas0/5tran/README.md

     Or follow the [official Fivetran CLI installation guide](https://github.com/fivetran/fivetran-cli).

 3.  **Set up your environment variables**:
-    Create a `.env` file in the root of the project and add your Firecrawl API key:
+    Create a `.env` file in the root of the project and add your API keys:
     ```
+    ACCESS_PASSWORD="your-secure-password"
     FIRECRAWL_API_KEY="fc-YOUR-API-KEY"
     FIVETRAN_API_SECRET_BASE64="your-base64-key"
     GEMINI_API_KEY="your-gemini-key"
     ```
     The application will load these keys.

+    **Note**: `ACCESS_PASSWORD` is required to prevent API misuse.
+Users must enter this password in the Gradio UI to generate connectors.

 ### Cloud Deployment (Google Cloud Run)